 You have the right to object to the processing of your personal information.
 The right to object only applies in certain circumstances.

-Where personal data might lawfully be processed because processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority, a data subject should be entitled to object to the processing of any personal data relating to his or her particular situation.
+Where personal data might lawfully be processed because processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority, data subject should be entitled to object to the processing of any personal data.
 It should be for the Council to demonstrate that its compelling legitimate interest overrides the interests or the fundamental rights and freedoms of the data subject.